Politics of China: Communist Party

-Constitutionally, the party's highest body is the Party Congress, which is supposed to meet at least once every five years.
+The Chinese Communist Party (CCP) dominates the Chinese political landscape.
+Constitutionally, the party's highest body is the Party Congress, which meets every five years.
 Meetings were irregular before the Cultural Revolution but have been periodic since then.
-The CCP elects the Central Committee and the primary organs of power are formally parts of the central committee.
+The National Congress elects the Central Committee and the Central Commission for Discipline Inspection (CCDI); the Central Committee in turn elects bodies such as: